 If you didn’t want to bother with the berries, these would be great just as Rustic Banana Oatmeal (Cookie!)
 Pancakes.
 And so you know, these pancakes are easier to flip when made sans berries.
 Especially if you’ve got some super-duper large blueberries, like I did.

 Below I’ve included pictures of an earlier vegan version of these pancakes (I’ve tweaked the recipe some more since taking those photos).
 Just to be clear, the ones with the blue background are the vegan pancakes (and yes, these pancakes look a lot more ‘rustic’).

 When I was taking pictures of this earlier vegan version, I was hoping to have a flag in the background.
 But silly me placed the flag too high, and I couldn’t be bothered to try and move it.
 Getting the flag into the picture at all was a surprisingly difficult process.
 I actually had the flag attached (with sticky putty) to a stack of canned pumpkin.

 Because, yes, I have pumpkin all year round.

 Finally, just before I give you the recipe (unless you just scrolled down, and aren’t reading any of my silliness), I have one more thing to note.
-As I’ve mentioned, there’s a vegan version of this recipe (see the Notes section of the recipe) using flax eggs.
+The vegan version of these pancakes uses flax eggs and additional milk, and yields very moist pancakes.
 However, I’m not going to lie to you: these are better made with actual eggs.